Canon G1 X Mark II versus Olympus E-M10 III

 Both the G1X Mark II and the E-M10 III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G1X Mark II replaced the earlier Canon G1 X, while the E-M10 III followed on from the Olympus E-M10 II.

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon G1 X Mark II better than the Olympus E-M10 III or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.